archehr-qa/archehr-qa.github.io/index.md

 ### Task Details

+_Inputs_:
 We do not enforce the use of any specific version of questions (patient or clinician) to generate answers; the participants can use one or both.
-Note that the entire clinical note excerpt provided in the dataset may not be required in order to generate a correct answer to the question.
+Note that the entire clinical note excerpt provided in the dataset may not be required in order to generate an answer to the question.
-Thus, using all the sentences from the provided clinical note for grounding is not mandatory.
+Thus, using all sentences from the clinical notes for grounding is not mandatory.
+Further, the questions may not be answered in full by the clinical notes.
+This is a natural scenario and a step toward answering questions using the whole EHR.
+The model must only make use of the provided inputs (questions and note excerpts) to generate an answer.
+The questions may also require additional world knowledge to answer.
+However, no external knowledge should be explicitly given to the model.

+_Outputs_:
-Further, sentences in the generated answer may be supported using one, multiple, or none (unsupported) of the sentences from the clinical note.
+The sentences in the generated answer may be supported using one, multiple, or none (unsupported) of the sentences from the clinical note.
 The unsupported sentences in the answer may be ignored during the quantitative evaluation.
 The answers should be in the professional register to better match the contents of the clinical notes.
 Simplification of answers to lay language is assumed to be performed later and is not the focus of this task.
+The generated answer should be limited to 75 words, which roughly correspond to 5 sentences.
+This is based on our observations from the baseline experiments and existing literature supporting that a paragraph-long answer is preferred by users [^linetal2003]<sup>,</sup>[^jeonetal2006].
+There are no limitations to the number of note sentences cited.

 ## Data